 Picture 4: Between the edge of the Pils glass and the side of the Kölsch glass there will be a small “water mountain”

 Picture 5: Start one of the Kölsch glasses rotating using a pencil.
 Depending on the impetus the rotation can last 5 to 10 minutes, only when the moving glass has nearly reached standstill, the non moving glass starts to move.

 For the second Pils glass experiment you need six Pils glasses half filled with water.
 In each a Kölsch glass is placed.
 Now you very carefully pour water into the Kölsch glasses until they centre in the Pils glasses.
 In the left Pils glass in the foreground the Kölsch glass is carefully rotated with a pencil.
 The Kölsch glass which had been set in motion rotates for about 8 minutes, then it seems to stop, however, just before it does, a pendular movement starts.
-Suddenly the unexpected occurs: the Kölsch glass swimming on the right untouched by the observer starts a strong lateral acceleration, as do the remaining glasses standing next to the right outside glass but with the lateral movement significantly reducing from glass to glass.
+Suddenly the unexpected occurs: the Kölsch glass swimming on the right untouched by the observer starts a strong lateral acceleration.
+Then the right Kölsch glass, untouched by the viewer, slowly picks up the pendulum movement of the left glass until both glasses finally come to a standstill

 The following phenomenon requires an explanation: If the "Pilsglassexperiment" is performed as described above, there is a high probability that also the second "Koelschglass" which had not been touched, will rotate.
 This rotation of the untouched "Koelschglass" usually only starts after 5 to 10 minutes, i.e. at a time when the other "Koelschglass" that had been touched, only has a minimal rotation left, no longer visible with the naked eye.